ember-admin/ember-cli-admin/README.md

 To display and upload them in admin interface, do the following setup.

-First add avatar model extending it from ember-cli-admin Asset:
+First add avatar model, extending it from ember-cli-admin Asset:

 ```javascript
 //app/models/avatar.js